MinhNguy3n/MinhNguy3n.github.io/content/authors/admin/_index.md

     awarder: Coursera
     icon: coursera
     summary: |
       In this Specialization, I built neural network architectures such as Convolutional Neural Networks, Recurrent Neural Networks, LSTMs, Transformers, and learned how to make them better with strategies such as Dropout, BatchNorm, and Xavier/He initialization.
 Additionally, I mastered these theoretical concepts, learned their industry applications using Python and TensorFlow, and tackled real-world cases such as speech recognition, music synthesis, chatbots, machine translation, natural language processing, and more.
 I am familiar with the capabilities and challenges of deep learning.
-Thus, I am ready to take the definitive step in the world of AI and participate in the development of leading-edge technology.
+Thus, the skills taught from this specialization provide fundamental building blocks for the development of deep learning techniques.
   - title: MATLAB Onramp
     url: https://matlabacademy.mathworks.com/details/matlab-onramp/gettingstarted
     certificate_url: https://matlabacademy.mathworks.com/progress/share/certificate.html?id=edb199ff-53fb-411c-bc59-47149b5613ad&